-The exhibition is open Monday to Saturday between 27 June and 6 October 2018 (closed 27 August).
-First timed entry is 9am (except Mondays 10am).
+The exhibition is open Monday to Saturday until 6 October 2018 (closed 1 October).
+First timed entry is 10am (except Saturdays 9am).
 Last entry is normally 5.30pm when the exhibition closes at 6pm.

 Capacity is limited so advance booking is recommended.
 Free exhibition tickets, which provide access to Westminster Hall only, can be booked online, by calling +44 (0)20 7219 4114 or in person from the Ticket Office at the front of Portcullis House.